ceph/ceph/doc/architecture.rst

 High Availability Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To identify users and protect against man-in-the-middle attacks, Ceph provides
+The ``cephx`` authentication system is used by Ceph to authenticate users and
-its ``cephx`` authentication system to authenticate users and daemons.
+daemons and to protect against man-in-the-middle attacks.

 .. note:: The ``cephx`` protocol does not address data encryption in transport
    (e.g., SSL/TLS) or encryption at rest.